mapbender/mapbender-documentation/en/book/quickstart.rst

 #.
 Type (f.e WMS, WMTS), Title, Description offer first information about the services.

 #.
-On click on the button :menuselection:`View` you get further information about the source.
+On click on the button :menuselection:`View-Button` you get further information about the source.

 #.
-With the button :menuselection:`Delete` you can delete the source from your repository.
+With the button :menuselection:`Delete-Button` you can delete the source from your repository.

 Loading Web Map Services